Improper vs finitely additive distributions as limits of countably additive probabilities: Convergence of probability sequences

 \end{proof}

 \begin{corollary} Let $\{\pi_n\}_n$ be a sequence of proper distributions that converges q-vaguely to an improper distribution $\pi^{(1)}$.
-Then, for any other improper distribution $ \pi^{(2)}$, it can be constructed a sequence $\{ \widetilde\pi_n\}_n$ that converges q-vaguely to $\pi^{(2)}$ and that has the same FAP limits as $\{\pi_n\}_n$. \end{corollary} The only link that can be established between improper q-vague limits and FAP limits of the same proper distribution sequence is that the FAP limits are necessarily \textit{diffuse}, i.e. they assign a probability 0 to any compact set.
+Then, for any other improper distribution $ \pi^{(2)}$, it can be constructed a sequence $\{ \widetilde\pi_n\}_n$ that converges q-vaguely to $\pi^{(2)}$ and that has the same FAP limit points as $\{\pi_n\}_n$. \end{corollary}

+We have shown that no direct link between an improper limit and a FAP limit point can be established.
+One can only say that, if a sequence of proper distributions converges to an improper distribution, its FAP limit point $\pi$ are {\em diffuse}, i.e. $\pi(K)=0$ for any compact set $K$.